Plug-and-Play Diffusion Meets ADMM: Dual-Variable Coupling for Robust Medical Image Reconstruction: Appendix.

 \paragraph{DDNM~\citep{wang2022zero}.} DDNM relies on a range-null space decomposition.
 The update rule can be expressed as

 where $\mathbf{A}^{\dagger}$ denotes the pseudo-inverse of the measurement operator $\mathbf{A}$.
-For CT reconstruction, $\mathbf{A}^\dagger$ is approximated using the Simultaneous Algebraic Reconstruction Technique (SIRT) to ensure stability.
+For CT reconstruction, $\mathbf{A}^\dagger$ is approximated using the Simultaneous Algebraic Reconstruction Technique (SIRT).
 We set the number of SIRT iterations to {30} for all experiments.

 \paragraph{DDS~\citep{chung2024decomposed}.} DDS solves the proximal data-consistency sub-problem using the Conjugate Gradient (CG) method.
-We set the number of CG iterations to \textbf{5}, which is followed the original paper and official implementation.
+We set the number of CG iterations to \textbf{5}, following the original paper and official implementation.

-\paragraph{DAPS~\citep{zhang2025improving}.} We utilize the official codebase for DAPS.
-The prior sampling step is implemented as a 1-step ODE solver (equivalent to Tweedie's denoising formula).
-For the data-consistency step, we employ Langevin dynamics with 100 iterations to ensure sufficient exploration of the solution space.